 How Does a Virtual Phone Number Work?

-On your end, there’s a lowered hardware requirement; you only need a fast internet connection and a device like a desktop, laptop, or smartphone to receive the call.
 There’s no need to be connected to the copper wire network, which brings with it long-distance fees, expensive installations, and hardwiring requirements.

 There are four main types of virtual phone numbers businesses use.